(All fields required)

 Dr. Woods is one of the world’s leading experts on hyperpolarized-gas MRI and the use of such gas MRI to measure regional lung function, microstructure and physiology.
 He began his career at Washington University, where he helped lead multiple team projects related to lung imaging, biology and physiology.
 Interests in both world-class science and higher education led him to pursue simultaneous roles as a professor and academic dean, when he became program director for Washington University’s MARC (T34) training program.

 Currently Dr. Woods directs the Center for Pulmonary Imaging Research at Cincinnati Children’s Hospital Medical Center.
 The center is a multidisciplinary research and training program at the intersection of pulmonary medicine and radiology.

 PhD: Washington University, St. Louis, MO, 2002.

 Postdoctoral: Washington University, St. Louis, MO, 2004.

 DA Yablonskiy, AL Sukstanskii, JD Quirk, JC Woods, MS Conradi.
 Probing Lung Microstructure in Health and Disease with Hyperpolarized Noble Gases Diffusion MRI: Theoretical Models and Experimental Results.
 Magn Reson Med.
-Epub ahead of print.
-2013 Apr.
+2013 Apr 2.

 M Castro, JC Woods.
 Insights into pediatric asthma with hyperpolarized MRI of the Lung.
 J Allergy Clin Immunol.
 2013;131:377-378.